-In compliance with the engagement entrusted to us by your annual general meeting, we have audited the accompanying consolidated financial statements of Capgemini SE for the year ended 31 December 2019.
+In compliance with the engagement entrusted to us by your Annual General Meeting, we have audited the accompanying consolidated financial statements of Capgemini SE ("the Group") for the year ended December 31, 2021.

-In our opinion, the consolidated financial statements give a true and fair view of the assets and liabilities and of the financial position of the Group as at 31 December 2019 and of the results of its operations for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.
+In our opinion, the consolidated financial statements give a true and fair view of the assets and liabilities and of the financial position of the Group as at December 31, 2021 and of the results of its operations for the year then ended in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.

-The audit opinion expressed above is consistent with our report to the Audit Committee.
+The audit opinion expressed above is consistent with our report to the Audit and Risk Committee.

-Basis for Opinion
+Basis for opinion

-Audit Framework
+Audit framework

 We conducted our audit in accordance with professional standards applicable in France.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We believe that the audit evidence we have obtained is suficient and appropriate to provide a basis for our opinion.